qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 There are four assumptions associated with using linear models:

-* the relationship between the independent and dependent variables is linear;
+* The relationship between the independent and dependent variables is linear.
-* the observations are independent;
+* The observations are independent.
-* the variance of the residuals is constant across the observations (homoscedasticity);
+* The variance of the residuals is constant across the observations (homoscedasticity).
-* the residuals are normally distributed with mean 0.
+* The residuals are normally distributed with mean 0.

 These assumptions can be considered criteria that should be met before drawing inferences from the fitted model or using it to make predictions.